hello-efficiency-inc/raven-reader/README.md

 - [x] Supports categorizing of the feeds.

 ## Roadmap
+- [] Feedbin, Feedly and Inoreader full sync would be available in PRO
 - [x] New brand name and icons
 - [x] Text configuration
 - [ ] Supporting authenticated feeds